-Thus far in my short blogging career, the vast majority of my time has been spent talking about my older son, Emmett.
-The reason has nothing to do with me liking Emmett better than my baby (I don’t!).
-The primary reason is that Emmett is at an age where he is doing some really quirky, totally hysterical, sometimes confusing, and borderline maniacal things.
+Thus far in my short blogging career, the vast majority of my time has been spent talking about my older son.
+The reason has nothing to do with me liking him better than my baby (I don’t!).
+The primary reason is that my older son is at an age where he is doing some really quirky, totally hysterical, sometimes confusing, and borderline maniacal things.
 And everything with my preschooler is new for me.
 First smiles, first crawls, first steps are exciting and delightful, but we’ve done them before.
-And well, my sweet baby Patrick is… well, he’s just so sweet!
+And well, my sweet baby is… well, he’s just so sweet!

-So imagine my surprise the other day when Emmett and Patrick were dutifully playing on our living room floor, various toys strewn all over the place, and I heard a loud scream and what sounded like a chiding of the baby variety.
-I found Emmett and Patrick having a serious tussle over a toy that Patrick had been playing with (or chewing on).
-And Patrick was not taking any crap from Emmett.
+So imagine my surprise the other day when my children were dutifully playing on our living room floor, various toys strewn all over the place, and I heard a loud scream and what sounded like a chiding of the baby variety.
+I found the boys having a serious tussle over a toy that my baby had been playing with (or chewing on).
+And my baby was not taking any crap from his older brother.

-Most of the time when the boys are playing, Patrick follows Emmett around and swipes up his leftover and forgotten toys and puts them in his mouth.
-When Emmett takes toys from Patrick, Patrick generally moves on to the next object without complaint.
-But this time was different – this time Patrick asserted himself.
+Most of the time when the boys are playing, the baby follows his older brother around and swipes up his leftover and forgotten toys and puts them in his mouth.
+When my older son takes toys from the baby, the baby generally moves on to the next object without complaint.
+But this time was different – this time the baby asserted himself.
 And like he did after he started crawling and standing up, as soon as he figured out this new trick, he has been doing it nonstop since.

 I thought I would have a bit more of a grace period before my children started fighting!
 But it also got me thinking.

-The first time around, I was so anxious to watch Emmett hit all his milestones, that it was only in retrospect that I realized how fast the baby period flew.
+The first time around, I was so anxious to watch my older son hit all his milestones, that it was only in retrospect that I realized how fast the baby period flew.
 You’re in a haze of infancy and new motherhood, followed by a quick succession of major milestones, and bam, you have a child off to preschool (my parents tell me it feels that way when you’re dropping your kids off at college!).
-With Patrick, I wasn’t anxious about milestones – I knew from experience he’d hit them.
+With my baby, I wasn’t anxious about milestones – I knew from experience he’d hit them.
 And by not focusing on them, I find that I have blinked and he’s on the verge of becoming a toddler.

 So my sweet little baby is becoming bossy, assertive, and more independent each day.
 He’s insistent about playing on stairs, goes straight for the most dangerous object in any room, and is as chatty and loud as his big brother.
 And he’s standing up to his brother now, which I have to say as a younger sibling myself, makes me proud!